Discriminative Adversarial Domain Generalization with Meta-learning based Cross-domain Validation: Conclusion

 \section{Conclusion}

 In this paper, we proposed DADG, a novel domain generalization approach, that contains two main components, discriminative adversarial learning and meta-learning based cross domain validation.
 The discriminative adversarial learning component learns a domain-invariant feature extractor, while the meta-learning based cross domain validation component trains a robust classifier for the objective task (i.e., classification task).
 Extensive experiments have been conducted to show that our feature extractor and classifier could achieve good generalization performance on three domain generalization benchmark datasets.
-Experiments indicate that the feature extractor and classifier achieve good generalization on three benchmark domain generalization datasets.
-The experiment results also show that our approach consistently beat the strong baseline DeepAll.
+Experimental results indicate that the feature extractor and classifier achieve good generalization on three benchmark domain generalization datasets.
+The experimental results also show that our approach consistently beat the strong baseline DeepAll.
 For instance, while using PACS dataset, our approach performs better than DeepAll by 1.56\% (AlexNet) and 3.11\% (ResNet-18).
 Notably, we also reach the state-of-the-art performance on VLCS and Office-Home datasets, and improve the average accuracy by over 1\% in each case.
-In the current stage, we assume the domains all share the same label space.
-However, the enhancement of model generalization capability should not be limited by this assumption.
-In our future work, we plan to design approaches that can further improve the model generalization to tackle the ``unseen'' labels in the unseen domains.
+As we mentioned in the \ref{domain_relation_anay}, in current stage, our DADG is sensitive to the number of source domains because the DAL tends to be unimportant with the increasing number.
+In the future work, we plan to address this limitation and design a approach that can handle various number of source domains.